RobTillaart/ACS712/README.md

 # ACS712

-Library for the ACS712 Current Sensor - 5A, 20A, 30A.
+Library for the ACS712 Current Sensor - 5A, 20A, 30A and compatibles.

 ## Description